 This is what gave birth to the serve and volley strategy that dominated tennis in the 80s.
 But as racquet technology grew, baseline power became the predominant strategy and the serve and volley strategy became less and less popular after the year 2000.

 When To Hit A Volley In Tennis

-You will often hit a volley in tennis when you don’t have time for the ball to bounce or when your strategy is to advance to the net and play from that position.
+You‘ll often hit a volley in tennis when you don’t have time for the ball to bounce or when your strategy is to advance to the net.
 You’ll see a lot of players use the volley while running or advancing to the net.

 The two most common situations where a volley is a very effective shot are:

 When Not To Hit A Volley In Tennis?

 Well, the most obvious place during a point in tennis to not hit a volley is during the serve because it simply isn’t allowed.
 But, are there times when you are allowed to hit a volley but shouldn’t be based on the circumstance?

 Yes, there are.

 Most tennis coaches will tell you that if you’re moving backward or sideways, then don’t hit a volley.
 This makes the volley a much tougher shot to execute.

 In those instances, its better to allow the ball to bounce and get your feet set so you’re in a better position to hit a better shot.
 That’s why footwork is so important in tennis.